 All links are Amazon.com Associate links – if you buy from this link, I get paid a little bit of money.
 If you don’t – that’s fine too!
-Every book recommended here is on my bookshelf.
+Every book in my Communication Recommended Reading is on my bookshelf.

 You might be wondering what the self-help coach Tony Robbins has to do with communication?
 The answer is a lot.
 Much of his process revolves around ensuring that the language you use internally – how you describe events that happen to you, how you describe your emotional state, how you relate to others – supports your success and happiness in life.